PoisotLab/ms_metaweb_transfer/manuscript.md

 threshold for prediction, represent the knowledge we seek to transfer.
 In the next section, we explain how we rely on phylogenetic similarity to do so.

-## Step 2: Transfer learning through phylogenetic relatedness
+## Step 2 and 3: Transfer learning through phylogenetic relatedness

 In order to transfer the knowledge from the European metaweb to the Canadian species pool, we performed ancestral character estimation using a Brownian